-MTD for VAT is being introduced and is part of a government strategy which will ultimately require taxpayers to move to a fully digital tax system.
+MTD for VAT is part of a government strategy which will ultimately require taxpayers to move to a fully digital tax system.

-Under the new rules, businesses with a turnover above the VAT threshold must keep digital records for VAT purposes and provide their VAT return information to HMRC using MTD functional compatible software.
+Under the MTD for VAT rules, businesses with a turnover above the VAT threshold must keep digital records for VAT purposes and provide their VAT return information to HMRC using MTD functional compatible software.